 Outer Join.
 You can create three different outer join to specify the unmatched rows to be

 - Left Outer Join: In Left Outer Join all rows in the first-named table i.e. "left" table, which appears leftmost in the JOIN clause are included.
 Unmatched rows in the right table do not appear.

 - Right Outer Join: In Right Outer Join all rows in the second-named table i.e. "right" table, which appears rightmost in the JOIN clause are included.
 Unmatched rows in the left table are not included.

 - Full Outer Join: In Full Outer Join all rows in all joined tables are included, whether they are matched or not.

-User-Defined Functions allow defining its own T-SQL functions that can accept 0 or more parameters and return a single scalar data value or a table data type.
+- What is User Defined Functions?
+What kind of User-Defined Functions can be created?User-Defined Functions allow defining its own T-SQL functions that can accept 0 or more parameters and return a single scalar data value or a table data type.

 Different Kinds of User-Defined Functions created are:

 - Scalar User-Defined Function A Scalar user-defined function returns one of the scalar data types.
 Text, ntext, image and timestamp data types are not supported.
 These are the type of user-defined functions that most developers are used to in other programming languages.
 You pass in 0 to many parameters and you get a return value.

 - Inline Table-Value User-Defined Function An Inline Table-Value user-defined function returns a table data type and is an exceptional alternative to a view as the user-defined function can pass parameters into a T-SQL select command and in essence provide us with a parameterized, non-updateable view of the underlying tables.